-DYNEVOR Indian Hospital has completed its 17th year of operation by the Sanatorium Board and its 93rd year as a hospital or institution for the service of Indians.
-Dynevor has a capacity for 55 patients, although at times this number has been exceeded.
-During the year there were 70 admissions and 67 discharges, which includes one death, the first in the institution over an 18-month period.
-Treatment days totalled 17,809, which is 1,100 fewer than the previous year.
-Appended are medical statistics pertaining to patients, their classification of disease on admission and discharge, and also details concerning treatment and the laboratory and X-ray departments.
+YNEVOR Indian Hospital has completed its 17th year of operation by the Sanatorium Board and its 93rd year as hospital or institution for the service of Indians.
+Dynevor as a capacity for 55 patients, although at times this number as been exceeded.
+During the year there were 70 admissions and 67 discharges, which includes one death, the first in the stitution over an 18-month period.
+Treatment days totalled 7,809, which is 1,100 fewer than the previous year.
+Appended be medical statistics pertaining to patients, their classification disease on admission and discharge, and also details contring treatment and the laboratory and X-ray departments.

-Children comprise about 25 per cent of the patient population and most of the other patients are maximum benefit cases or have been transferred there from sanatoria prior to discharge home.
-Except for conservative treatment and chemotherapy, most patients requiring more active measures are transferred to Brandon Sanatorium.
-Since August, 1955, there have been 18 Eskimos in residence, 7 of them children.
-All Eskimos, but one, do not. have tuberculosis, have been segregated in separate wards and are waiting to return north.
+Children comprise about 25 per cent of the patient opulation and most of the other patients are maximum enefit cases or have been transferred there from sanatoria cior to discharge home.
+Except for conservative treatment and chemotherapy, most patients equiring more active measures are transferred to Brandon Sanatorium.
+Since August, 1955, here have been 18 Eskimos in residence, 7 of them children.
+All Eskimos, but one, do not ave tuberculosis, have been segregated in separate wards and are waiting to return north.